 - Old fashioned legislation prevents swift reaction when trying to sell the property.

-- Notaries are slow (and expensive) when setting up transfer deeds.
+- Notaries public are slow and expensive when setting up transfer deeds.
 Admittedly, this is in large part due to a lack of adequate tools for notary’s staff to thoroughly verify any outstanding legality that might lie upon the property in question.
 The fiscal value of the property to calculate the transfer tax takes longer than usual.

 - There are no Multi Listing Systems available in Aruba nor a central database with information.